DevJ2K/cub3d_map_tester/README.md

 ## Setup

-Do git clone in your Cub3D Repository.
-Check in the config.json if the executable path and is correct.
+Clone the repository inside your Cub3D folder.
+Check in the config.json if the executable path is correct.

 ## Run